Sheep & Beef Farm Vet Services

 Personalised animal health plans

-Parasitism, parasite management and drench checking
+Internal and external parasite management including drench checking

-Vaccination programmes, tailored to your herd
+Vaccination programmes tailored to your animals

 Trace element monitoring and planning